Electric car sales UK: 6.6% market share in 2020

 For context, diesel-car registrations fell by a staggering 55% year-on-year, while petrol cars dropped by 39%.
 However, these figures don't take into account the industry's move to mild-hybrid (MHEV) technology: MHEV diesels saw a 79.6% increase in registrations, while petrol mild-hybrid variants saw a 184.1% increase.

-Despite signs in previous months that the UK car market was beginning to recover from the coronavirus-enforced shutdown, registration numbers overall were still down nearly 4.4% in September versus the same month last year.
-Year-to-date the market is now down 33.2% on 2019.
+Despite some brief signs that the UK car market was beginning to recover from coronavirus-enforced shutdowns, car registration numbers overall were down 29.4% by the end of 2020 – that's 680,076 fewer cars than last year.